Anchors Aweigh! Sail for Optimal Unified Multi-Modal Representations: Related work

 Multi-view learning is closely related to multi-modal learning.
-Early work by \citet{tian2020contrastive} study multi-view representation learning through predictive and contrastive approaches across multiple modalities, demonstrating the efficacy of contrastive learning in multi-view settings.
+Early work in \citep{tian2020contrastive} studies multi-view representation learning through predictive and contrastive approaches across multiple modalities, demonstrating the efficacy of contrastive learning in multi-view settings.
 Building on these insights, numerous subsequent studies have integrated contrastive learning into multi-view tasks.
-For example, \citet{xing2019adaptive} propose an approach that adaptively combines image-text representations for few-shot learning; however, this method still relies on labeled data.
-Some research leverages anchors or a fused modality as the anchor representation. \citet{zeng2021pan} introduce a unified prototype representation to address cross-modal retrieval imbalance by employing a reconstruction loss, but its reliance on unified prototypes as anchors restricts the capture of inter-view information across modalities.
-Meanwhile, \citet{huang2023clover} develop a tri-modal alignment pre-training task—extending text-video alignment to include a fused modality using pairwise contrastive learning; however, it does not explicitly handle intra-view learning.
-Furthermore, \citet{wang2022vlmixer} present a cross-modal data augmentation technique for image-text multi-view learning, randomly replacing visually grounded words with diverse image patches to increase data variety and encourage token-level interaction across modalities.
+For example, \citep{xing2019adaptive} proposes an approach that adaptively combines image-text representations for few-shot learning; however, this method still relies on labeled data.
+Some research leverages anchors or a fused modality as the anchor representation. \citep{zeng2021pan} introduces a unified prototype representation to address cross-modal retrieval imbalance by employing a reconstruction loss, but its reliance on unified prototypes as anchors restricts the capture of inter-view information across modalities.
+Meanwhile, \citep{huang2023clover} develops a tri-modal alignment pre-training task—extending text-video alignment to include a fused modality using pairwise contrastive learning; however, it does not explicitly handle intra-view learning.
+Furthermore, \citep{wang2022vlmixer} presents a cross-modal data augmentation technique for image-text multi-view learning, randomly replacing visually grounded words with diverse image patches to increase data variety and encourage token-level interaction across modalities. \citep{dufumier2024align} introduces a contrastive multimodal approach that maximizes mutual information between augmented multi-modal features by effectively capturing redundant, unique, and synergistic interactions across modalities beyond traditional multi-modal alignment constraints. \citep{linenhance} presents inter-modality alignment combined with boundary expansion for multi-view classification to mitigate information redundancy.
 Nevertheless, this approach still overlooks intra-view information, indicating the need for methods that jointly consider both inter- and intra-view representations.